“Reaching out to someone in distress is a simple, human act – and it could save a life”

 Papyrus

-Advice for young people at risk of suicide
+Advice for young people (35 and under) at risk of suicide

 www.papyrus-uk.org